BrettMeirhofer/DjangoGreenhouse/README.md

 # DjangoGreenhouse

 A website for displaying information about a greenhouse.
 Build on Django/Sqlite.
 Data is gathered using a token API that a remote greenhouse controller with internet connection can post to.
+Plant information such as plant type or sprout date can be entered on the website Admin and is then displayed in a table on the webpage.

 # URL
 https://brettm.pythonanywhere.com/